ayalaallon/prepdat/cran-comments.md

 # Submission #7
 This is important submission for prepdat 1.0.7

-- Bugfix: The improved help documents are now available for the users:
+- Bugfix: Improved help documents are now available for the users:
   - Description part of the DESCRIPTION file improved.
   - Help section improved for `file_merge()`.
   - Help section improved for `prep()`.